Tesla phantom braking explained: HW3 vs HW4 triggers, settings to change, NHTSA status (2026)

 Summary

 Phantom braking = the autopilot / Autosteer / Adaptive Cruise unexpectedly brakes hard, reacting to a "phantom" (shadow, bridge, pole, angled lane markings, a misclassified car in the adjacent lane).
-With the transition to Tesla Vision (Vision-only, no radar) in 2022 the noise level dropped noticeably but didn't disappear.
-NHTSA has been investigating since February 2022 (PE22-002), 758+ complaints, upgraded to Engineering Analysis — the final stage before a recall decision.
+With the transition to Tesla Vision (Vision-only, no radar) — 3/Y in North America from May 2021, S/X and Europe in 2022 — the noise level dropped noticeably but didn't disappear.
+NHTSA has been investigating since February 2022 (PE22-002), 758+ complaints — it is still at the Preliminary Evaluation stage.
+A different investigation was upgraded to Engineering Analysis — PE21-020 → EA22-002 (emergency-vehicle collisions), which ended in recall 23V-838.

 Typical triggers